Snowflake-Labs/sfguide-data-engineering-with-snowpark-python/prerequisites.md

 Add your account details to the config file for snowsql, which are the exact same values used for the Github secrets, be sure to save the file.

 Note: we aren’t actually installing or using snowsql, just creating the credentials in the location that the snowpark_utils python file expects them to be, since we are just deploying code to Snowflake and not staging local data.
-If you have successfully completed all the steps, congratulations you are ready for the Hands on Lab!
-If you completed these prerequisites prior to attending the Hands on Lab, you can stop the Codespace in Github where you launched it from, or it will automatically stop after 30 mintues

 #### Create Snowsql Credentials File
 ```